Tarabin Bedouin: Negev Tarabin

 In modern times, in 1915, the Nijmat leader Hammad Pasha al-Sufi led a force of 1,500 bedouin under Turkish command in their attack on the Suez Canal.
 He was head of the Turkish administration in Beersheba and died in 1924.
 The Ghawali had nine sub-sections.
 The most prominent was the Satut, who in 1873, under Sheikh Saqr ibn Dahshan Abu Sitta, had to leave their traditional land following a blood feud and sided with the Tiyaha in the war between them and the Tarabin.
 One of the Satut leaders, 'Aqib Saqr, was well known as a military leader.
 Khedive Isma'ail gave him land in Faqus district.
 The Turks exiled him to Jerusalem, where he died.
 His son Dahshan distinguished himself in the war with the 'Azazma, particularly at the Fight of Ramadan.
 He and some of his fighters migrated to Transjordania where they attached themselves to the Bani Saqr.
 During this time the leadership of the Ghawali was taken by the Zari'iyin clan.
 Their leader in 1915 was Salim who had to flee the Turkish authorities and was succeeded by 'Abd al Karim who died in 1931.
 He was succeeded by Muhammad Abu Zari.

+The Aydi Tarabin tribe

+Under the Mamluk administration, the Aydi of the Negev were connected to the الترابين Tarabin tribe despite having no blood ties to them.
+This was part of an effort to reduce Bedouin influence in Palestine by consolidating smaller clans into larger, fewer tribes, easier to control.
+The Ottoman dynasty, the British Mandate and their followers continued this policy.
+An Ottoman law of 1875 reduced the number to six tribes: the Tarabin, Azazmé, Tiyaha, Jubarat, Hanajré. and Huweitat.
+Its aim was also to try to forbid Bedouins from traveling outside of Palestine and prevent the ones from the outside to come into Palestine.
+In other occasions, the Aydi family is associated with the التياها Tiyaha or الجبارات Jubarat tribes due to their involvement in trade, military, or land alliances.